 More widely, individuals and businesses have been informed about the restrictions through wide scale and ongoing public information broadcasts across the UK, including by the Chief Medical Officer for Wales and myself.
-In making the Regulations today there has been ongoing discussions with Public Health Wales, local authorities and NHS bodies, as well as representatives of the hospitality sector in Wales.
+In making the Regulations today there has been ongoing discussions with Public Health Wales, local authority and NHS bodies for the area of Llanelli, as well as ongoing discussions with the Incident Management Teams in the existing local health protection areas.
+The evidence and advice they have provided has been instrumental in determining the extent of the new local health protection area.